simard-landscape-lab/sari-tutorial/1_Downloading_Data/1_Downloading_Data.md

 		- To do one-time processing of a site, you have to contact the ASF - you have monthly quotas.

 2. JAXA [Mosaics](https://www.eorc.jaxa.jp/ALOS/en/palsar_fnf/fnf_index.htm).
 You have to register first and then downloading is free.
 This provides global annual RTC mosaics at 25 m scale! *Warning*: known geocoding issues that appear has pixel/half-pixel shifts from year to year or when comparing to other SAR images.

+## ALOS-2

+This is currently not open - we do not provide raw data that you would download - only the coherence product obtained via ISCE2.

+However, there is a recently announced [agreement](https://www.earthobservations.org/article.php?id=392) so that this data can be made public.

+I want to emphasize how important (and exciting, at least for SAR) this is for forest monitoring and biomass analysis.
+L-band is extremely powerful for forest studies because it is able to penetrate the canopy.
+Additionally, the short repeat pass time of ALOS-2 (14 days!) makes a lot of the interferometric products equally interesting and valuable for large and insightful studies, even with zero-spatial baseline.
+We are truly grateful to JAXA for providing Simard's lab access to this data for large regional studies.

 ## UAVSAR